doncruse/Plugins-for-SCOTXblog/README.md

 and docket number.
 Used for inline text. *Note: will only render once in a given paragraph*

+### bulk-resave-action

+This adds a bulk action to the Posts screen that forces a re-save of the selected posts, triggering the "save" callbacks.

 ## Older plugins, which adapted to previous changes to the SCOTX website

 Some of these fire to API calls on my own docket server, which (among other